JetBrains/teamcity-documentation/topics/ldap-integration.md

 * Update the user groups membership based on LDAP groups
 * Automatically create and remove users in TeamCity based on information retrieved from LDAP

-TeamCity supports one\-way synchronization with LDAP: the data is retrieved from LDAP and stored in the TeamCity database.
+TeamCity supports one-way synchronization with LDAP: the data is retrieved from LDAP and stored in the TeamCity database.
 Periodically, TeamCity fetches data from LDAP and updates users in TeamCity.

-When synchronization is enabled, you can review the related data and run on\-demand synchronization in the __Administration | LDAP Synchronization__ section of the [server settings](teamcity-configuration-and-maintenance.md).
+When synchronization is enabled, you can review the related data and run on-demand synchronization in the __Administration | LDAP Synchronization__ section of the [server settings](teamcity-configuration-and-maintenance.md).

 ### Common Configuration